chaseruskin/orbit/docs/src/reference/project_id_specification.md

 ## UUID

 The project _UUID_ is a unique string of characters encoded in base36 (a-z0-9).
 An encoded UUID is 25 characters long and is generated using Version 4 UUID.
 It is defined under the "uuid" field in a project's manifest.
 Every project is required to have a UUID.
-The UUID should not change over the course of an project's lifetime.
+The UUID should not change over the course of a project's lifetime.

 ``` toml
 [project]